ndeto/x402/typescript/packages/extensions/src/ens/README.md

 # ENS Identity Extension

-This optional extension lets x402 participants attach ENS identities to a payment without changing settlement semantics.
-Any party that includes ENS identity MUST provide its ENS name and MAY include hints pointing to relevant ENS records.
+This optional extension enables x402 participants to attach ENS identity metadata to a payment without changing settlement semantics.
+Any party that advertises an ENS identity MUST provide its ENS name and MAY enumerate the relevant ENS record keys.
+Clients that receive an ENS extension MUST echo the server-supplied fields verbatim when constructing a `PaymentPayload`, and MAY append their own payer metadata without altering the payee entry.

-ENS already acts as a multichain identity layer across Ethereum tooling—many apps and wallets rely on ENS names, text records, and per-network `addr` records to represent merchants, customers, and agents—so the `ens` extension simply reuses that surface.
-Clients or servers that do not care about ENS can ignore the extension entirely.
+ENS already acts as a multichain identity layer across Ethereum tooling.
+Many applications and wallets rely on ENS names, text records, and per-network `addr` records to represent merchants, customers, and agents, so the `ens` extension simply reuses that surface.
+Implementations MAY ignore the extension entirely when ENS metadata is not needed.

 ## Server `PaymentRequired` example

 Servers SHOULD populate `info.payee` whenever they advertise the ENS extension in `PaymentRequired`.
-The snippet below shows a resource responding to a paymentless request with a `PaymentRequired` response (HTTP 402) and including its ENS identity (name, optional message, and the records it believes are relevant). `info.payer` is typically omitted at this stage because the server doesn’t know the client identity yet; it’s the client’s job to attach `info.payer` when it constructs the `PaymentPayload`.
+The snippet below illustrates a `PaymentRequired` response (HTTP 402) to an unauthenticated request, including the server’s ENS identity (`info.payee.ens`, optional message, and record references).
+The client may attach `info.payer` later when constructing the `PaymentPayload`.

 ```json
 {